GabriFila/app-sagra-pesto/README.md

 - getCurrentService
 - setup listener for service where EndDate = null

-Storage
+Storage (startingCourses : IStartingCourses)
 - getCurrentStorage
 - setup listener for storage document
 - useState = storage
-- map courses of storage to StorageCourse and remove
+- map courses of storage and starting courses to StorageCourse

-StorageCourse (storageCourse : IStorageCourse, consumedCourse : IConsumedCourse)
+StorageCourse (storageCourse : IStorageCourse, startingCourse : IStartingCourse)
-- map dishes in storageCourse to StorageDish and pass single dish as prop
+- map dishes in storageCourse to StorageDish and pass single dish as prop with also corresponding starting dish value
 - _LAST_ plus button to add dish

-StorageDish (storageDish : IStorageDish, consumedDish : IDish)
+StorageDish (storageDish : IStorageDish, startingDishQt : number)
 - render infos from props
 - useState = isEditing
 - on editButton click set isEditing to true